 She currently works for Spidaliere Psychological Associates in Nashua, NH and her primary focus is working with individuals with anxiety, depression, communication issues, chronic pain, cultural issues, trauma and adjustment issues.
 She is also a yoga instructor at a local Nashua Yoga studio and enjoys spending time with family and friends and being on the Cape.

-Jena Mottola joins the New Hampshire Psychological Association Educational Foundation with over twenty-five years in the nonprofit arena.
+Jena Mottola's joined the New Hampshire Psychological Association Educational Foundation in 2018.
+She brings with her over twenty-five years in the nonprofit arena.
 When Jena first started her career her focus was on family and immigrant literacy, education and outreach.
 Her years working in Cambridge, Massachusetts gave her the foundation and experience to understand a broad range of social and economic issues that communities continue to face today.
 Her role specifically as Executive Director of a Historical Society & Museum in Oklahoma is where she gained her additional experience in educational programming, fundraising and strategic organization.
 Jena is passionate about nonprofit work and has a personal and lifelong respect for mental health.
 In her spare time she immerses herself in all things health and nutrition.
 She loves hiking and hanging out with her husband, two kiddos and the family dog.
 Jena holds a dual master’s degree in nonprofit management as well as negotiation and conflict resolution.